 In the first few weeks, we sought out to understand and define the problem, business objectives and fundamentally the users’ tasks and needs and pain points.
 A team from R&D was sent out to Mozambique to gather data on the ground.

 We conducted interviews, surveys, and observed users’ daily workflows.
 We found that besides the usual busy nature of African towns and cities, this group of users had to navigate a series of roadblocks which were primarily systemic in nature.
 It was clear at this stage that a lot of these processes could be automated.

 Next, we downloaded all the data from the field and prepared it for synthesis.
-We extracted insights for each of the users, and with help of the R&D team we created detailed process flows for their roles.
-This acted as a guide for developing journey maps which informed the first step of wireframes.
+We extracted insights for each of the users, and with help of the R&D team we created detailed process flows for each role.
+This acted as a guide for developing journey maps which would then inform the first sets of wireframes.

-I often find that clients and even internal teams sometimes struggle to make the connection by looking at static wireframes so instead I’ll throw them into InVision and build a quick low-fi prototype.
-This also acts as the first MVP and can be used to do preliminary tests with small sample.
+I often find that clients and even internal teams sometimes struggle to make the connection by looking at static wireframes, so instead I’ll often build a quick low-fi prototype with key frames.
+This also acts as first MVP and can be used to do preliminary tests with a small group.

 After several reviews and numerous iterations, we were ready to commit to design.

 The end result was a product that is used to gather real time insights from the market including branding, distribution, sales and consumer perception.